- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 Money-back guarantee: 30 DAYS

 IPVanish is one of the few VPN providers to actually own, rather than rent, its servers.
-That means it has greater control over who can access those servers.
+That means it has greater control over who can access its 2,000+ servers.
 By default, users connect using OpenVPN with 256-bit AES full encryption, SHA512 authentication, and ephemeral 2,048-bit RSA keys with perfect forward secrecy.
+However, it also supports the WireGuard and IKEv2 protocols.
+Best of all, users can protect every device they own simultaneously.

-The company keeps no records of traffic nor metadata on its users, so despite being based in the US, it couldn’t produce any information on users even if it wanted to.
+The company keeps no records of traffic or metadata on its users, so despite being based in the US, it couldn’t produce any information on users even if it wanted to.
+This has been backed up by several independent audits.
 DNS leak protection is built-in, and a kill switch can be enabled in the settings.

 FAST AND RELIABLE:IPVanish has a large network of servers.
 Uncongested network achieves fantastic speeds.
 Strong security and online privacy features.
-Could do with having live customer support.
-30-day money-back guarantee.
+Annual plans come with a 30-day money-back guarantee.

 Read our full IPVanish review.